lucasbaizer2/hasmer/hermes-cli/index.md

 # Hermes CLI Downloads

+Below are download links to prebuilt archives of the Hermes CLI for each Hermes bytecode version.
+Each archive contains the following CLI executables:

+* `hermes`
+* `hermesc`
+* `hvm`
+* `hdb`
+* `hbcdump`

+You rarely need to use these binaries yourself, as most of their actions are wrapped by [hasmer](https://lucasbaizer2.github.io/hasmer), but if you need the binaries they are available here.

 | Hermes Bytecode Version | Windows Download | MacOS Download | Linux Download |
 |---|---|---|---|---|
 | 86 | [hermes-cli-86-win32.zip](https://hasmer.s3.us-west-2.amazonaws.com/hermes-cli/86/win32/hermes-cli-86-win32.zip) | Unavailable | [hermes-cli-86-linux.zip](https://hasmer.s3.us-west-2.amazonaws.com/hermes-cli/86/linux/hermes-cli-86-linux.zip) |